Where do we want to be?

 Q. What difference will this make to our local community?

-A. We will have more access to local community facilities which will help to improve opportunities for learning and reduce social isolation.
+A. We will have more access to local community facilities which will help to reduce social isolation and improve opportunities for learning and educational opportunities.

 Links to more information